Zoe Theatre: History

 The Zoe Theatre was built by Clark Armentrout, originally from Louisiana, Missouri.
 Before he built the Zoe, there was the Clark Theatre.
 Armentrout and his son Russel owned both the Clark and Zoe Theatres in the city of Pittsfield.

 Clark first opened the Zoe Theatre on September 17, 1950.
 As well as the Zoe, Clark also owned the Clark Drive-In at Summer Hill and the Clark Theatres in Barry, Louisiana, Missouri and Shelbina, Missouri.

 The Zoe Theatre was named after Clark's daughter, Zoe Armentrout, who died on September 26, 1992.
 She lived in Pittsfield and was buried at the Pittsfield West Cemetery.

 After Clark died in 1960, both the Clark and Zoe Theatres closed.

-The theater received an Annual Merit Award in Theatre Catalog's annual design review in 1951; it was one of thirty-six theaters nationwide and two in Illinois to earn the award.